Software Repositories

 neteler/remarkable

-Remarkable is a free fully featured markdown editor.
+Remarkable is a free, fully featured markdown editor.

 su -c 'dnf -y copr enable neteler/remarkable'